yuehlin1/stenokey/README.md

 stenokey
 ========

-Inspired by stenotype machine which supports simultaneous inputs, this project aims to create a customized keyboard input method, stenokey, which detects if you pressed certain combo keys and output the represented full text.
-For instance, typing "p" and "y" at the same time, it will automatically output "python".
+Inspired by stenotype machine which supports simultaneous inputs, this project aims to create a customized keyboard input method, stenokey, supporting simultaneous keyboard hits.

 Another part is inspired by a legacy shape-based chinese input method -- [boshiamy](https://www.boshiamy.com) invented by 劉重次(liu chong-ci), after whom liukey is named.
-Boshiamy detects a series of letter inputs and, triggered by space, turns into a character.
-For instance, typing 'c'+'q'+'o'+'space' gives '蝸'.

 ## Definition